Rear-end accidents are among the most common crashes on Missouri roads and can happen in heavy traffic, at stoplights, or even on high-speed highways.

-If you or a loved one has been injured in a rear-end accident, you need to take the proper steps to protect your claim.
-Seeking medical attention, documenting the accident, and understanding your legal rights are crucial.
+If you or a loved one has been injured in a rear-end collision in Missouri, you need to take the proper steps to protect your claim.
+This is why working with a top-rated Missouri rear-end accident lawyer after an accident or injury is in your best interest.

 Rear-end collisions are the most frequently occurring type of crash between motor vehicles, accounting for 40.8% of all such incidents.
 The NHTSA report notes that they are the leading contributor to motor vehicle accidents.
 These crashes happen when a vehicle strikes the rear of another, typically due to factors like distracted driving, tailgating, or sudden stops.